-Windows Online makes it clear why you want a Windows 7 PC and it helps you choose the right version of Windows, hardware, and software.
-When you visit the site, it recognizes whether you’re running Windows 7 and if not, it invites you to learn more, including the benefits of extending your Windows experience with Windows Live and a Windows Mobile device.
-It inspires and surprises you with the things you can accomplish with a new PC, and it effectively connects the Windows experience to your day-to-day life.
+Windows Online makes it clear why you want Windows 7.
+It can help you choose the best hardware and software for you.
+When you visit the site, it recognizes whether you’re running Windows 7 and, if not, it invites you to explore the benefits of extending your Windows experience with Windows Live and a Windows Mobile device.
+It wants to inspire and surprise you with the things you can accomplish with a new PC, and it shows you how you can connect the Windows experience to your day-to-day life.

-Once you decide to upgrade or buy a product, the site guides you toward an easy transaction, and even asks you for feedback on the quality of your experience.
+Once you decide to upgrade or buy a product, shopping is easy and you’ll be able to provide feedback on the quality of your experience.

-Windows Online offers exciting ways for you to enhance and personalize your PC experience, through configuration tips and downloads.
-If you have a problem with your Windows computer, Windows Online provides you with quick and accurate solutions.
-You can search the site for help using plain, non-technical language, and see results that reflect the real problems that other customers have faced.
-Help is offered to you through conventional instructions where appropriate, but also through rich demos and tutorials.
-And if the self-help solution doesn’t address your problem, Windows Online makes it easy to get advanced technical Help, or contact someone in customer service directly.
+Windows Online offers exciting ways for you to enhance and personalize your PC experience, including setup tips and downloads.
+If you have a task you need help with, Windows Online provides you with quick and accurate solutions.
+You can search the site for help using non-technical language and see results that reflect the real problems that other customers have faced.
+Help is offered to you through conventional written instructions, and multimedia demos and tutorials.
+And if the self-help solution doesn’t address help you, Windows Online makes it easy to get advanced technical assistance by contacting someone in customer service directly.

 Discover Windows

 The Discover Windows area on Windows Online describes the key scenarios and features that you can experience with Windows 7.
-You’ll see clear end-to-end descriptions through videos and content that makes it easy to understand and get the most out of Windows 7.
-It helps you accomplish more of your everyday tasks by showcasing how Windows 7, Windows Live, and Windows Mobile integrate together so you can get more done.
-Discover Windows contains Windows 7 version comparisons with simple comparison tables to help you decide which version of Windows is right for you and what hardware is needed.
-You also can purchase and upgrade Windows from this area of the site.
+You’ll see clear, end-to-end descriptions through videos and content that makes it easy to understand how to get the most out of Windows 7.
+It helps you accomplish more of your everyday tasks by showing you how Windows 7, Windows Live, and Windows Mobile integrate together so you can get more done.
+Discover Windows contains Windows 7 version comparisons to help you decide which version of Windows is right for you and what hardware is needed.
+You can also purchase and upgrade Windows from this area of the site.

 Customization & Downloads

-This centralized online portal for Windows customization and downloads let you get applications, services, updates and content to extend your Windows 7 experience.
-It contains an easy to navigate system to get everything needed to enhance and personalize your PC from Windows Live products, IE Add-ins, Media player skins, gadgets, themes, wallpapers, and more.
+With this centralized online portal for Windows customization and downloads, you can get programs, services, updates, and content to extend your Windows 7 experience.
+It contains an easy-to-navigate system to get everything needed to enhance and personalize your PC, including Windows Live products, IE Add-ins, Media player skins, gadgets, themes, wallpapers, and more.
 Now you have a single place to go to find the Windows downloads you want.

 Shop & Buy

-You’ll also find clear guidance on finding the PC and version of Windows that is right for you.
-Windows Online asks you clear questions to help narrow down the PC options and then presents you with the right version of Windows and accompanying software.
+Windows Onlne provides clear guidance on finding the PC and version of Windows that’s right for you.
+Windows Online asks you clear questions to help narrow your PC options, and then presents you with the right version of Windows and accompanying software.
 The shop & buy section of Windows Online also shows you partner PCs that work seamlessly with Windows 7 so you can have confidence in your purchase.

-Help & Support
+Help and Support

-The help & support section of Windows Online contains comprehensive demos to help you understand and use Windows 7.
-Columns and articles help you learn about new things or feel confident when trying them.
-You’ll find clear problem-solving steps categorized by area so you can quickly find solutions to any issues.
-When you’re unable to resolve a problem you’ll see options to explore solutions in the Windows community or contact support for further assistance.
+The Help and Support section of Windows Online contains comprehensive demos to help you understand how to make the most of Windows 7.
+Columns and articles help you learn about new things and to feel confident when trying them.
+You’ll find clear problem-solving steps categorized by area so you can quickly find help performing your tasks.
+When you’re unable to resolve a problem, you have options to explore solutions in the Windows community or to contact support for further assistance.

 Search

-A consistent search based on Windows Live Search technology appears across all pages in Windows Online.
-So it will be easy for you to quickly find information across the entire site.
+A consistent search experience based on Windows Live Search technology appears across all pages in Windows Online.
+It’s easy to quickly find the information you need from anywhere in Windows Online.